 Another thing you can do is treat yourself to a facial.
 If you have the means, go see a certified esthetician.
 I wouldn’t recommend doing anything “extreme” right before your photos (like microdermabrasions or extractions) since you just can’t be sure how your skin will react.

-If you don’t know how to find the right shade of foundation for you, I’ve got you covered in this post here.
+Again, if you don’t know how to find the right shade of foundation for you, I’ve got you covered in this post here.

 I have been asked lately why I don’t wear more dramatic makeup — like a smokey eye — on a regular basis.
 People are curious why I don’t use my own makeup as a kind of “advertisement” for the work I do as a makeup artist.
 In their mind, a makeup artist should always be rocking a full face of makeup.